Optimal Integrative Estimation for Distributed Precision Matrices with Heterogeneity Adjustment: Theoretical Properties

 \end{theorem}

 \begin{theorem} Under the conditions in Theorem \ref{thm:Omega_est_integrative_lower_l}, we have

 \end{theorem}

 Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} establish the minimax lower bounds under the matrix $l$-norm and Frobenius norm, respectively.
 The condition $p \gtrsim N^{\beta}$ is technical and serves to quantify the difficulty of distinguishing the least favorable parameters by calculating the divergences between carefully constructed distributions.
+Conditions $s_1 \geq 3$ and $s_2 \geq 3$ are also technical in constructing the least favorable distributions, and the results in Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} remain valid when either $s_1$ or $s_2$ equals 0, as detailed in the proofs.
 Despite the extensive literature on integrative precision matrix estimation as reviewed in Section \ref{sec:literature}, to the best of our knowledge, Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} are among the first to establish the minimax theories.
 The lower bound techniques and the matrix constructions in the proofs of Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} are novel and are of independent interest to the integrative precision matrix analysis under heterogeneity.

 By combining Theorems \ref{thm:Omega_est_integrative_lower_l}-\ref{thm:Omega_est_integrative_lower_F} and Theorems \ref{thm:Omega_est_integrative_l}-\ref{thm:Omega_est_integrative_F}, it is shown that HEAT achieves rate-optimality under various integrative losses subject to certain restrictions on the number of distributed sites.
 In the following section, we will introduce a refined HEAT method which attains enhanced estimation accuracy and optimality through iterative communications between the central and local sites.